The Argotist OnlineTM

 these things could well be described as “the academisation of avant-garde

 Academic poetic output is operating to a healthy extent in the US, where university creative writing departments are flourishing.
 The University of Pennsylvania has its Kelly Writers House programme, its PennSound website and its Center for Programs in Contemporary Writing, all sympathetic to academic avant-garde poetry.
 The University of Pennsylvania also edits Jacket2, an influential online poetics website, which was formerly called Jacket, and which was edited by the independent John Tranter before he passed it over to the university.
-And similar things are happening in the UK, with various institutions such as the Contemporary Poetics Research Centre at Birkbeck University, the North West Poetry and Poetics Network at Manchester Metropolitan University, the MA Creative Writing: Innovation and Experiment course at Salford University and the Poetry and Poetics Research Group at Edge Hill University; all of which promote academic avant-garde poetry.
-The coordinator of the latter is also a co-editor of the Journal of British and Irish Innovative Poetry, about which a revealing discussion can be found here.
+And similar things are happening in the UK, with various institutions such as the Contemporary Poetics Research Centre at Birkbeck University; the North West Poetry and Poetics Network at Manchester Metropolitan University; the MA Poetic Practice course at Royal Holloway, University of London; the MA Creative Writing: Innovation and Experiment course at Salford University and the Poetry and Poetics Research Group at Edge Hill University; all of which promote academic avant-garde poetry.
+The coordinator of the latter is also a co-editor of the Journal of British and Irish Innovative Poetry, about which an informative discussion can be found here.

 could say that the term "avant-garde" has now, essentially, been